4 Ways Pumpkin Seeds Cleanse Your Body

 Try a New Recipe:

 Pumpkin seeds are a versatile food item which not only serves the purpose of a fulfilling snack.
-Implement pumpkin seeds into your diet using one of the following strategies:
+Implement the seeds into your diet using one of the following strategies:

 - Pumpkin seeds can be combined with dried fruits and other nuts to create homemade cereals and granola bars.

-- Add pumpkin seeds to your favorite smoothies.
+- Add sprouted seeds to your favorite smoothies.

 - Bake pumpkin seeds on low heat and salt with pink salt for a crunchy treat.

-- Lightly brown pumpkin seeds by sautéing in coconut oil and toss seeds over a refreshing salad.
+- Lightly brown the seeds by sautéing in coconut oil and toss seeds over a refreshing salad.

 - Substitute pine nuts for ground pumpkin seeds and create a homemade pesto or add ground seeds to your favorite recipes including meatballs and casserole topping.